MichalWilczek/steam-ansys-modelling/README.md

 time_step_max_ansys | ms | Maximum time step applied within the automatic ANSYS time stepping algorithm.
 It must be smaller than the time_step_cosimulation. current_init | A | Initial current set in the analysis.

+##### Temperature Distribution Settings
-The user should also decide what what type of temperature conditions will be applied in the analysis.
+The user should decide what what type of temperature conditions will be applied in the analysis.
+There are two different types available: uniform and gaussian.
 ```json
 {"temperature_init_distribution": {
 	"type": "gaussian",